ChrisFiola/SmarterChess-DIY2026/docs/MENU_GUIDE.md

 ## Main menu

-`Game Mode` now opens on a single compact page.
+`Game Mode` opens on a single compact page, with `Play Chess!` keeping the core play options on one screen.

 ### Main page